mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-08-pogo-connect-smart-pen.md

 ### On the Subject of Palm Rejection

 Seen this one mentioned on a few other reviews and forums so I figured I'd address it quickly.
 I've never really had a problem with drawing or writing on an iPad and having my palm make random marks.
 Not sure if I draw in a way that eliminates this, so I don't really have a way to judge if the Pogo fixes this.
 What I can say is when activated you can't draw with anything except the Pogo, but gestures like pinch to zoom, rewind, and moving pages around all still work.

-So in theory there shouldn't be any problem if you rest your palm on the screen while drawing...
+But if you rest your palm on the screen while you draw things break down quickly.
+Because of the way multitouch gestures work in Paper, the palm rejection feature was likely turned off as not to conflict.
+If you use an app like Procreate, palm rejection works quite nicely when multitouch gestures are turned off on your device.

 ## Is it Worth the Money?

-If you're a watercolor fan or sketch a bunch with the pencil I think the high price of a Pogo Connect is justified.
+If you're a Paper addict and mostly use watercolor and pencil I think the high price of a Pogo Connect is justified.
 If you're predominantly an inker then it's probably not worth it.
 I find controlling the fountain pen to be much harder when using a Pogo Connect because it is really sensitive to pressure.
 This makes drawing smooth lines hard unless you have a steady hand and don't vary the pressure as you draw.

+It's worth noting that there appears to be a major design flaw with the internals of the pen (see below).
+From constant pressure being applied to a soldered circuit board behind the tip, it eventually breaks and ceases to work properly.
+I don't know anyone in the Paper community who has escaped this.
+But since it's the only stylus Paper supports with pressure sensitivity you'll have to decide how important that is to you.
+Buyer beware...

 ## What's Wrong with the Pogo Connect